Christian Yelich Player Props: Brewers vs. Rockies

 Christian Yelich At The Plate

-- Yelich is hitting .223 with three doubles, three home runs and 13 walks.
+- Yelich is batting .224 with four doubles, three home runs and 13 walks.

-- He has gone deep in 11.1% of his games this season, and 2.6% of his chances at the plate.
+- In 10.7% of his games this season, he has hit a home run, and 2.5% of his trips to the plate.

-- In nine games this season (33.3%), Yelich has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (32.1%), Yelich has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.